Supernova electron-neutrino interactions with xenon in the nEXO detector: Reconstructing the supernova neutrino spectrum

 \subsection{Fitting procedure}

 The neutrino interaction events generated by MARLEY were run through the nEXO simulation framework and the described reconstruction algorithm.
-Using the reconstructed spectrum from the nominal set of pinched-thermal spectrum parameters, 1.5 million data sets (referred to as test data sets) were generated with Poisson statistics for supernovae located at distances of 0.2 and 0.5\,kpc from Earth.
+Using the reconstructed spectrum from the nominal set of pinched-thermal spectrum parameters, $1.5 \times 10^6$ datasets (referred to as test datasets) were generated with Poisson statistics for supernovae located at distances of 0.2 and 0.5\,kpc from Earth.

-Using \texttt{RooFit}~\cite{roofit}, a likelihood function was developed to compare the simulated energy spectrum in the detector using a trial set of pinched-thermal parameters to the simulated energy spectrum of the test data set.
-First a trial pinched-thermal neutrino spectrum was generated and multiplied by the predicted cross sections from MARLEY for \XeFCC{}, \XeSCC{}, and \veES{} interactions.
+Using \texttt{RooFit}~\cite{roofit}, a likelihood function was developed to compare the simulated energy spectrum in the detector using a trial set of pinched-thermal parameters to the simulated energy spectrum of the test dataset.
+First, a trial pinched-thermal neutrino spectrum was generated and multiplied by the predicted cross sections from MARLEY for \XeFCC{}, \XeSCC{}, and \veES{} interactions.
 Next, the xenon mass and isotopic abundance of nEXO were used to generate the expected number of neutrino interactions of each type.
 Then, the transfer matrices were used to incorporate detector response and generate extended probability distribution functions (PDFs) for each type of interaction, which were combined into a single extended PDF.
-The combined PDF had a bin-size of 0.2\,MeV, and the test data sets fit to were unbinned.
+The combined PDF had a bin size of 0.2\,MeV, and the test datasets fit to were unbinned.
 The likelihood function was then minimized using the \texttt{iminuit} python package~\cite{iminuit}.